shelldrop/shelldrop-work/README.txt

         # temp

-            temp test scripts -> not for use
+            temp -> not for use